SignPath/website/docs/documentation/powershell/Get-SignedArtifact.md

 ## Description

-The `Get-SignedArtifact` cmdlet waits for a given signing request to finish and downloads the resultiung artifact.
+The `Get-SignedArtifact` cmdlet waits for the specified signing request to finish and downloads the resulting artifact.

-If the request couldn't be downloaded in time, because the processing took to long or the request is invalid, this cmdlet will throw exceptions.
+This cmdlet throws an exception if the signing request does not successfully complete time.

 ## Parameters